biednyinzynier/SpringDemo/Web-customer-tracker/Web-content/Web-INF/view/README.md

 There are 2 pages here.
-One is list-customer.jsp which is for showing the listing customers and some action buttons forms. customer-form.jsp which is for showing the adding customer page.
+One is list-customer.jsp which is for showing the listing customers and some action buttons forms.
+Second is customer-form.jsp which is for showing the adding customer page.